Design a Garden That Glows at Night

 Lotus Solar path lightLight the way with weatherproof Solar Path Lights.

 If you want to add lighting to your evening garden, keep it subtle.
 To appreciate the white and silver plants, you'll need to let your eyes adjust to the fading light.
 If there are bright lights scattered through the garden, that effect would be lost.
+Overly bright lighting has also been show to be detrimental to bats, birds, and other wildlife who may require darkness as part of their life cycle.
 Low-voltage or solar outdoor lights can add a soft glow, as will candle-powered lanterns.
 You might even use some white twinkle lights to accent a special tree or garden structure.

 Solar Bottle KitEarth-friendly tabletop solar lighting, such as this DIY Solar Bottle Lantern Kit, bring warm touch of ambient light without the hassle of extension cords.

-As winds calm and ambient noise levels drop, you can really start appreciating the sound of leaves that rustle (think about bamboo or an ornamental grass) or the soft tinkling of wind chimes.
+• As winds calm and ambient noise levels drop, you can really start appreciating the sound of leaves that rustle (think about an ornamental grass) or the soft tinkling of wind chimes.

-Whether you enjoy your evening garden in the company of friends and family, or on a silent stroll by yourself, you'll find it's a soothing, soulful way to put the day to rest.
+Whether you enjoy your moon garden in the company of friends and family, or on a silent stroll by yourself, you'll find it's a soothing, soulful way to put the day to rest.

 Solar-powered garden decorationsSolar-powered garden lights are sure to add a little magic.